Aciclovir eye ointment for herpes simplex infection

 Aciclovir ointment is usually applied five times a day.
 This is usually first thing in the morning, at about midday, late in the afternoon, early in the evening and at bedtime.
 Ideally, these times should be approximately 4 hours apart.

 Apply the ointment at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.

-You must continue using the eye ointment for 3 days after the eye has got better to completely treat the infection.
+You must continue using the eye ointment for 3 days after the eye has got better.

-Your doctor will work out the amount of aciclovir eye ointment (the dose) that is right for your child.
-This is usually half to one centimetre (see below).
+Your doctor will work out the amount of Aciclovir eye ointment (the dose) that is right for your child.
+The dose will be shown on the medicine label.

 It is important that you follow your doctor’s instructions about how much to give.

-- Use the ointment only in the infected eye, unless your doctor has told you to treat both eyes.
+- Use the Aciclovir eye ointment only into the infected eye, unless your doctor has told you to treat both.

-- Wash your hands thoroughly with soap and hot water before giving the ointment.
+- Wash your hands thoroughly with soap and hot water before and after giving the ointment.

 - The ointment is easiest to give when your child is lying down.

-- For older children, gently pull the lower lid out and down and squeeze the tube gently so that a small amount (about 1 cm) goes into the pocket that is formed.
+- For older children, gently pull the lower lid out and squeeze the bottle gently so that a small amount (about 1 cm) goes into the pocket that is formed.